LANL Foundation / Our Scholarships / About the Funds

 Alan Johnston Memorial Scholarship

-Established to honor of Alan Johnston, former LANL employee and LANL Foundation board member, this endowed scholarship supports students pursuing a business-related field of study.
+Established to honor Alan Johnston, former LANL employee and LANL Foundation board member, this endowed scholarship supports students pursuing a business-related field of study.

 Anchorum St. Vincent /Christus St. Vincent Medical Pathways Scholarship Fund

-This fund was established to support graduates of the Capital High School Medical Pathways Program who intend to pursue a two- or four-year degree in a medical-related field at any accredited trade school, college, or university in the state of New Mexico.
+Established to support graduates of the Capital High School Medical Pathways Program who intend to pursue a two- or four-year degree in a medical-related field at any accredited trade school, college, or university in the state of New Mexico.
 The scholarship is intended to strengthen the pipeline of skilled healthcare workers in New Mexico.

 Blaine Meyer Hadden Memorial Scholarship Fund

-This endowed scholarship was established by Marie-Louise Hadden in honor of her late husband Blaine Meyer Hadden of El Rito.
 Blaine served in the U.S. Marine Corps and earned an Electrical Engineering degree before marrying Marie-Louise and settling in northern New Mexico.
 Blaine was an avid outdoorsman and served as a volunteer firefighter and EMT.
 At Los Alamos National Laboratory, Blaine was an integral part of a program with Homeland Security’s Second Line of Defense which sent him around the world to secure seaports.
-This scholarship will be awarded to students pursuing a degree in Electrical Engineering or barring any qualified candidates, any engineering discipline.

 Bret Knapp Endowed Memorial Scholarship Fund